jlikens/tye-series/tye-talk-2020-04-intertwined/README.md

 Take a look at the spots where we have to point a client to an API.
 In our next example, we'll finally bring in Tye and see how it makes life easier, particularly with respect to ease the management of these connections.

 ### Endpoints
-As an example, notice how we have to maintain `https://localhost:5005` as the endpoint for our Todo API in two places:
+As an example of our growing complexity, notice how we have to maintain `https://localhost:5005` as the endpoint for our Todo API in two places:

 ```csharp
 namespace api.person.Controllers